MarcusWolschon/osmeditor4android/documentation/docs/help/en/Custom imagery.md

 __NOTE__ only a subset of all possible attributes can be set in the form, if you need access to more parameters, see [adding custom imagery from a file](https://vespucci.io/tutorials/custom_imagery/#adding-custom-imagery-sources-configuration-from-a-file).

-To add a custom layer goto the _Preferences_ screen and select _Custom imagery_, press the _+_ button to add a new layer, or you can select the same from the layer control, "+" menu.
+To add a custom layer go to the _Preferences_ screen and select _Custom imagery_, press the _+_ button to add a new layer, or you can select the same from the layer control, "+" menu.
 In the form you can set

 * a __Name__ this is what is displayed in the _Layer control_ background or overlay selection form.
 This field is _required_.
 * an __URL__ the URL for the source with place holders.
 This field is _required_.